 - Forestry and Land Scotland, which is responsible for managing the Scottish Ministers' land known as the National Forest Estate

 We worked with the Forestry Commission to deliver the forestry devolution programme, which involved:

 - establishing new cross-border forestry arrangements with the Welsh and UK governments and Forestry Commissioners

-- preparing a new forestry strategy for Scotland
+completing our forestry strategy project which resulted in a new forestry strategy for Scotland

 Forestry contributes £1 billion per year to the Scottish economy and supports more than 25,000 jobs.

 Scottish Ministers are committed to delivering economic, social and environmental benefits through forestry in Scotland.

 On 1 December 2020 estimates for different ownership types of woodland across Great Britain, including Scotland, were published.

 We completed the devolution of forestry to Scotland on 1 April 2019.

 We published Scotland's Forestry Strategy 2019-2029 in February 2019.